|

 heavily-muscled, fast-growing Suffolks we favor.

-In our
+In our program, the following

-program, four rams figure prominently:
+rams figure prominently:

 McLaughlin-Griffin 1-144